 Why, you may ask.
 Because Apple does.
 And Sony.
 And Disney.
 And Pixar.
 Because that’s who you are competing against when you are fighting for your students’ attention.

 Consider also the increasing number of students with learning difficulties such as dyslexia.
 Images break up the text and make it more readable.
 Students with dyslexia, who may struggle with reading, they often excel in visual thinking.
+You can consult the relevant bibliography.

 3. Age-appropriate material

+When selecting textbooks for pupils, various factors must be considered, including their age and degree of interest.
 Take a look at the people in the photos in the book.
 Do they look like your students?
 Could they be in your class?

 What about the topics?
 Are the meanings easy to grasp?
 Would they make your students want to read on?